Know How to Deal with Idols and Advantages (and other Rules/Game Mechanics)

-This rule used to be an Appendix, but it has become clearer and clearer as the seasons have progressed that idols and other advantages are growing in importance, especially now that Jeff Probst and jurors are considering this part of the “Outplay” portion of the game in determining who should win the game.
+This rule used to be an Appendix, but was elevated a while ago when it became clear that idols and other advantages were growing in importance, especially now that Jeff Probst and jurors are considering this part of the “Outplay” portion of the game in determining who should win the game.
+If anything, the importance of knowing how to deal with idols and advantages has only increased as Jeff becomes more and more creative and puts further emphasis on them.
 That means players need to know how to properly deal with them.

 This brings up two questions: